Information and advice for Ukrainians

 Keep hold of your expired BRP card.
 You will need your BRP for future applications to stay in the UK.
 For example, you will need it when you apply for Ukraine Permission Extension scheme.

-You can contact us for initial advice via our free helpline or Ukraine inbox.
+You can contact us for initial advice via our free helpline on 0808 1967 274 or email at ukraine@scottishrefugeecouncil.org.uk

-You can also find a qualified legal representative through:
+You can find a qualified legal representative through:

 - The Law Society of Scotland: Find a Solicitor